NaluCFD/Nalu/docs/source/user/build_spack.rst

          ..
    make

 There are also scripts available for this according to machine `here <https://github.com/NaluCFD/NaluSpack/blob/master/spack_config>`__.
+These scripts may also provide the capability to access and use pre-built dependencies from a shared directory if they are available on the machine.
 This should allow you to have a build of Nalu in which you are able to continuosly modify the source code and rebuild.

 Development Build of Trilinos
 -----------------------------